Skip to Main Content

 Nature looks, sounds, and feels different during dusk, night, dawn, and day.
 Different animals and insects appear and start making noises at dusk as it starts to get dark.
 Others are out at night.
 As the Sun starts to rise at dawn, a “dawn chorus” begins and then the daytime animals and insects appear.
 Solar eclipses can seem like a very sped-up version of dusk-night-dawn-day.
 And, this is happening in the middle of what should be daytime!

-• How will animals and insects react during a solar eclipse?
+• How do animals and insects react during a solar eclipse?

 • Do daytime animals and insects get quieter? behave differently?